 In the meantime, cataract advances in surgical technique and materials have helped improve patients’ vision.

 Omar Hanuch, ophthalmologist with Cornerstone Eye Associates in Rochester, said that the procedure used to involve liquefying the lens with ultrasound waves so it could be removed through a tiny opening, “but that is more stressful for the eye because of the energy applied,” Hanuch said.

-Now he uses a laser from the outside that divides the cataract into very tiny pieces and make the incision over the cornea.
+Now, for cataract surgery florida here he uses a laser from the outside that divides the cataract into very tiny pieces and make the incision over the cornea.